|Exploring the Washington Cascade

 claims rather than actual private property, the Forest Service attempted to throw the residents out of the town and

+favor.
 But after the mine claim and homestead laws were changed in the 1970s, the town was again threatened.
-This

-time, a special national law was enacted by Congress to make the town legal.
-The town is virtually surrounded by
+This time, a special national law was enacted by Congress to make the town legal.
+The town is virtually surrounded

 history as some other old mining towns like Silver City, Idaho, but it is nonetheless interesting as they frequently